jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 }
 ```

-SBDG’s provided auto-configuration class is already meta-annotated with
+[spring-boot-gemfire-name]’s provided auto-configuration class is already meta-annotated with
-SDG’s `@ClientCacheApplication` annotation.
+[spring-data-gemfire-name]’s `@ClientCacheApplication` annotation.
 Therefore, you need only do:

 Example 8.
 Do This